PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Introduction

 \section{Introduction}

 Open-source and open-weight models enable the AI ecosystem~\cite{jiang2022ptmsupplychain,davis2023reusing,wang2022PTLMandApplications,han2021PTMs}.
-They enable machine learning engineers to exchange pre-trained models rather than training from scratch~\cite{dubey2024llama3}, facilitating direct use or further fine-tuning~\cite{church2021emergingTrendsFinetuning}.
+They allow machine learning engineers to exchange pre-trained models rather than training from scratch~\cite{dubey2024llama3}, facilitating direct use or fine-tuning~\cite{church2021emergingTrendsFinetuning}.
 Open model repositories like Hugging Face now host millions of pre-trained models for many tasks~\cite{jiang2023ptmreuse, jiang2022ptmsupplychain}.
 These model hubs are accessed directly as well as through corporate mirrors~\cite{zhao2024MalHug}, with billions of downloads per month.

-Unfortunately, as with traditional software supply-chain attacks, bad actors can distribute malicious models.
-The most common strategy for achieving remote code execution is by tampering with the model deserialization process.
+Similar to traditional software supply-chain attacks, bad actors can distribute malicious models.
+The most common strategy for achieving remote code execution is tampering with the model deserialization process.
 Several model serialization formats, such as TorchScript~\cite{torchscript}, H5/HDF5~\cite{hdf5}, and the Python \pickle module~\cite{pickle-docs}, permit executable metadata or callbacks during model deserialization.
 Attackers can craft malicious serialized models to execute code, such as \texttt{os.system()}, on victim systems during model loading~\cite{casey2024largescaleexploitinstrumentationstudy,jfrog_malicious_models_detected,hiddenlayer_machine_learning_threat_roundoup, sleepy_pickle_exploit}.
 Researchers have found malicious \pickle models on Hugging Face whose payloads include system fingerprinting, credential theft, and reverse shells~\cite{ jfrog_malicious_models_detected, hiddenlayer_machine_learning_threat_roundoup, zhao2024MalHug }, with one study discovering a $5{\times}$ increase in the rate of malicious models uploaded to Hugging Face year-over-year~\cite{zhao2024MalHug}.

 This led to alternative safe model formats like SafeTensors~\cite{huggingface_safetensors}, and restricted loading APIs like the PyTorch \weightsonly~\cite{weightsOnlyUnpickler}; we study their adoption in the Hugging Face ecosystem (\S\ref{SEC:MOTIVATION}) and find that nevertheless, insecure formats are still prevalent.